RebelCode/entity-manager-interface/README.md

 This package provides a set of interfaces for objects (referred to as entity managers) that can manage entities.

-The interfaces are designed to mimic collections in order to make them as compatible as possible with other collection implements.
+The interfaces are designed to mimic typical collection APIs in order to make them as compatible as possible with other collection implements.
 In fact, some of the interfaces and methods in this package are inherited from [`dhii/collections-interface`].
 This is to allow entity managers to be able to work with both fixed and temporary forms of entities, such as database records, temporary computation results or configuration.

-We use these internally to conceal our usage of CQRS resource model abstraction (see [`dhii/cqrs-resource-model-interface`]).
+We use these interfaces internally to conceal our usage of CQRS resource model abstraction from consumers (See [`dhii/cqrs-resource-model-interface`]).
 By implementing these interfaces, we are able to make consumers agnostic of this database abstraction and instead communicate with entity manager instances for read/write operations.